srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     > **Note**: This command overwrites any existing device certificate in the `/certs` sub-directory.
 If you want to create a certificate for multiple devices, ensure that you save a copy of the `new-device.cert.pfx` each time you run the command.

-1. To rename the device certificate that you just created, enter the following command:
+1. To rename the device certificate that you just created, enter the following commands:

     ```sh
     mv ~/certificates/certs/new-device.cert.pfx ~/certificates/certs/sensor-thl-2000-device.cert.pfx